-How GitHub Reduced Repo Storage size by over 90%
+How GitHub Reduced Repo Storage Size by Over 90%

 GitHub tackled its data overload by introducing a completely new type of file